meganz/MEGAchat/Readme.md

 desktop and mobile platforms.
 This is made very easy by using the `/webrtc-build/build-webrtc.sh` script.
 Run it without arguments to see help on usage.
-This system is generally an addon to the stock webrtc (actually chromium) build sustem, but it strips it down to download only a few hundred megabytes of source code and tools instead of 10-12GB.
+This system is generally an addon to the stock webrtc (actually chromium) build system, but it strips it down to download only a few hundred megabytes of source code and tools instead of 10-12GB.
 It also patches webrtc to fix several issues (use normal openssl instead of its own included boringssl lib, replace macos capturer that uses obsolete API and problematic threading model with modified iOS capturer, etc).

+###Python version###
+Since the Chromium build system relies heavily on python, and it assumes the python version is 2.7, the `python` command must map to python2 instead of python3.
+This may not be true on more recent systems.
+To easily accomndate for this, you can create a symlink named `python` that points to `/usr/bin/python2` and.
+Put that symlink in a private directory that doesn't contain other executables, and include this directory to be first in the system PATH in the shell where you build webrtc, before invoking `build-webrtc.sh`:
+`export PATH=/path/to/dir-with-python-symlink:$PATH`

 On any platform other than Linux, set the following two env vars, to make the webrtc build system find libs not located in standard system paths:
 `export WEBRTC_DEPS_INCLUDE=/path/to/prefix/include`